lirantal/ls-mcp/docs/project.md

 - **Transport Handling**: Fixed transport counting by properly mapping `type` field to `transport` field at the data layer
 - **Extended Transport Support**: Added support for `streamable-http` type, treating it as synonym for `http`
 - **Transport Inference**: Implemented intelligent automatic detection of transport types when not explicitly specified
+- **URL Hostname Extraction**: Implemented feature #80 to display only hostnames for URL-based MCP servers in the SOURCE column, improving readability
 - **Directory Bubbling**: Implemented intelligent directory traversal for local MCP config files, providing better DX when running from nested project subdirectories
 - **Test Isolation**: Fixed critical issue where tests were accessing real files outside the project directory
 - **Type Safety**: Created comprehensive TypeScript types for all services